ansible/awx/docs/tasks.md

 ### Unified Jobs

+Much of the code in AWX around `ansible` and `ansible-playbook` invocation and interaction has been removed and put into the project `ansible-runner`.
+AWX now calls out to `ansible-runner` to invoke `ansible` and `ansible-playbook`.

-This is the categorical name for _all_ types of jobs (_i.e._, it's the parent class of all job class models).
+"Unified Jobs" is the categorical name for _all_ types of jobs (_i.e._, it's the parent class of all job class models).
 On the simplest level, a process is being forked and AWX is recording its output.
 Instance capacity determines which jobs get assigned to any specific instance; thus jobs and ad hoc commands use more capacity if they have a higher forks value.

 Below are specific details regarding each type of unified job that can be run in AWX.